josdem/hugo/content/techtalk/spring/spring_boot.md

 }
 ```
+`@SpringApplication` annotation allows Spring Boot to scan recursively for beans inside this package and register them also indicates this class is a source of beans definitions.
 Next let's create a simple rest controller as follow:

 ```groovy
 package com.jos.dem.springboot.setup;